MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/addons-api-reference.md

 # Microsoft Edge Add-ons API Reference (is currently in beta)

 > [!NOTE]
 > The Microsoft Edge Add-ons API is currently in beta.
 The Microsoft Edge Add-ons API is under active development, and the roadmap continues to evolve based on market changes and customer feedback.
-The plans outlined here aren't exhaustive, and are subject to change.
+The plans outlined here aren't exhaustive and are subject to change.

 This is the REST endpoint reference for the Microsoft Edge Add-ons API.
 This API automates publishing updates to add-ons that have been submitted to the Microsoft Edge Add-ons website.

-For an overview, see [Using the Microsoft Edge Add-ons API (in currently in beta)](using-addons-api.md).
+For an overview, see [Using the Microsoft Edge Add-ons API (is currently in beta)](using-addons-api.md).

 <!-- ====================================================================== -->
 ## Upload a package to update an existing submission